 You can get involved with ACE if you are a young person up to the age of 26 who is or has been care experienced at some point in your life.
 This might include:

 - Kinship care - with family or friends

 - Living at home with social work support

 ACEalumni is for people older than 26 years and who want to make a difference.

 What is a Champion's Board?

 A Champions Board is made up of professionals from different organisations who have the power to make positive changes for young people.
-They meet with the young people four times a year to offer their support, to listen to what needs to be done and to take responsibility for their organisation in making being in care better for young people.
+They meet with the young people involved in ACE four times a year to offer their support, listen to what needs to be done and to take responsibility for their organisation in making care better for young people.